 Associate Professor of Accounting Judson Caskey focuses on both empirical and modeling research in financial accounting, specifically on the role of accounting disclosures within the context of informed decision making.
-His work includes analyzing the content of accounting disclosures and how that content is processed.
+He analyzes the content of accounting disclosures and how that content is processed.
 His empirical research examines the information conveyed by financial reports and how investors use it.

-He began his academic career at UCLA Anderson, spent three years at the University of Texas’ McCombs School of Business, and then returned to Anderson.
-What he likes most about UCLA is that “the people are very smart, very curious and very willing to engage in the exchange of ideas, which provides support for my own work and as well as an ability to support others, whether it be faculty or students.
+Caskey began his academic career at UCLA Anderson, taught for three years at the McCombs School of Business at the University of Texas at Austin, and then returned to Anderson.
+What he likes most about UCLA is that “the people are very smart, very curious and very willing to engage in the exchange of ideas, which provides support for my own work and as well as an ability to support others, whether faculty or students.
 That type of cooperation is an inherent part of the UCLA Anderson culture.”

 Financial Statement Analysis